znobakht/userFavorites/README.md

         in response, sending user's informations and _id. (password wont be sent)
     login: when user requests GET to /api/auth if the user exists, creates a token for him/her and sends it back.

+# auth.spec
+    using supertest to request to the server. loading profileModel to check if the user added to dataBase or not. beforeAll tests, connecting to the server.
+    afterAll tests,
+        disconnecting from server.
+        removing profile model to delete unwanted objects. disconnceting from dataBase.
+    at first describe:
+        at first test, checking register with a request that has no parameters.
+        second: checking registeration.